Letter to Investors – Sep’24 – Extracts

 For the fortnight ended Sep 2024, banks’ loan growth was around 13% while deposit growth lagged at around 10%.
 This trend of slower deposit has persisted for some time.
 It is tempting to attribute this to shift in retail savings from bank deposits to equity markets.
 However, the reality is more nuanced.

-Every equity transaction involves has both a buyer and a seller.
+Every equity transaction involves both a buyer and a seller.
 When a deposit holder sells her bank deposit and buys stocks, the money simply moves from her bank to seller’s bank.
 In aggregate the banking system does not lose deposits.

 Even higher currency in circulation ultimately lands up in bank deposit.
 For example, in a real estate transaction, where the buyer pays part of the amount in cash by withdrawing from bank deposit, the builder will use the cash to buy materials (like steel or cement), returning the cash back to the banking system.